Judaism: Christianity and Judaism

-Jewish life in Christian lands was marked by frequent blood libels, expulsions, forced conversions and massacres.
-Religious prejudice was an underlying source against Jews in Europe.
-Christian rhetoric and antipathy towards Jews developed in the early years of Christianity and was reinforced by ever increasing anti-Jewish measures over the ensuing centuries.
-The action taken by Christians against Jews included acts of violence, and murder culminating in the Holocaust.
-These attitudes were reinforced by Christian preaching, in art and popular teaching for two millennia which expressed contempt for Jews, as well as statutes which were designed to humiliate and stigmatise Jews.
-The Nazi Party was known for its persecution of Christian Churches; many of them, such as the Protestant Confessing Church and the Catholic Church, as well as Quakers and Jehovah's Witnesses, aided and rescued Jews who were being targeted by the antireligious régime.
+Jewish life in Christian lands was marred by blood libels, expulsions, forced conversions, and massacres.
+Religious prejudice fueled hostility against Jews in Europe.
+Christian rhetoric and antipathy towards Jews developed in the early years of Christianity and was reinforced by ever-increasing anti-Jewish measures over the ensuing centuries.
+The action taken by Christians against Jews included acts of violence and murder, culminating in the Holocaust.
+These attitudes were reinforced by Christian preaching, in art and popular teaching for two millennia which expressed contempt for Jews, as well as statutes which were designed to humiliate and stigmatise Jews, such as those of the Judensau motif.
+The Nazi Party was known for its persecution of Christian churches; many of them, such as the Protestant Confessing Church and the Catholic Church, as well as Quakers and Jehovah's Witnesses, aided and rescued Jews who were being targeted by the antireligious régime.

-The attitude of Christians and Christian Churches toward the Jewish people and Judaism have changed in a mostly positive direction since World War II.
+The attitude of Christians and Christian churches toward the Jewish people and Judaism has changed in a mostly positive direction since World War II.
 Pope John Paul II and the Catholic Church have "upheld the Church's acceptance of the continuing and permanent election of the Jewish people" as well as a reaffirmation of the covenant between God and the Jews.
 In December 2015, the Vatican released a 10,000-word document that, among other things, stated that Catholics should work with Jews to fight antisemitism.

+In continental Europe, Judaism is heavily associated with and most often thought of as Orthodox Judaism.